Neizinp/tracyfy/README.md

 ### Core Functionality

 - **Hierarchical Requirements** - Organize requirements in parent-child relationships
-- **Drag & Drop** - Intuitive reordering and restructuring of requirements
 - **Use Cases** - Define and manage use cases with actors, flows, preconditions, and postconditions
 - **Test Cases** - Create test cases linked to requirements for verification tracking
 - **Information Management** - Store project notes, meeting minutes, and decisions